Mining ‘the Gold’ in Troubled Companies -- How to Build Properties Future Buyers Will Want

 Your investing goal is a shorter-term high multiple return (for the risk) while allowing the ongoing longer-term returns for the buyers who provide you an exit.
 Implement long-term strategies, which will survive your exit.

 While situations differ, one essential strategy is to drive revenues; growth cannot occur without more sales.
 The strategy must address the problems plaguing the company, and provide a roadmap to revitalization.
-If all you can do is think of strategies tried before "then don’t invest.
+If all you can do is think of strategies tried before ?"then don’t invest.

 An effective strategy is key to implementing change.
 You must establish a new vision, distill this direction into concrete goals and objectives, and create a guide for everyone to follow.
 Rebuilding momentum is critical to success.